 Dr. Nataly Woollett is a South African therapist and researcher, trained and registered in the fields of psychology, play therapy and art therapy.
-Her clinical expertise is in trauma and traumatic bereavement; as well as the intersection of mental health, HIV and violence.
-She has worked with and studied multiple traumatized populations both locally and internationally and has a particular interest in the wellbeing of children, adolescents and their caregivers.
 Nataly received her doctorate in Clinical Medicine from the University of the Witwatersrand, South Africa, and her Masters in psychology and art therapy from Lesley University, USA.

-Nataly has experience in conducting research with vulnerable populations, including child and adolescent victims of violence, pregnant women in violent relationships, and HIV infected adolescents.
+Nataly has experience in conducting research with vulnerable populations, including child and adolescent victims of violence, pregnant women and adolescents experiencing intimate partner violence, and HIV infected adolescents.
+Her interests lie in the intergenerational transmission of violence and poor mental health, as well as interventions to curb this transmission.
 She has published peer reviewed journal articles and book chapters on these subjects.